-- ◆ It is very important to recognize the symptoms of shingles as early as possible.
+- ◆ It is very important to recognise the symptoms of shingles as early as possible.
 Treatment is more effective early in the disease.
-Do not delay going to your doctor if you have a painful rash. - ◆ Antiviral drugs, such as Acyclovir (Zovirax®), famciclovir (Famvir®) and valaciclovir (Valtrex®), can help the pain of shingles and shorten the time it takes for the disease to get better.
+Do not delay going to your doctor if you have a painful rash. - Antiviral drugs, such as Acyclovir (Zovirax®), famciclovir (Famvir®) and valaciclovir (Valtrex®), can help the pain of shingles and shorten the time it takes for the disease to get better.
 However, they will only help if started within 3 days of the appearance of the rash.
-These drugs can also help to reduce scarring.
+These drugs can also help to reduce scarring and may reduce the risk of persistent pain.